What Do Termites Damage?

 What Materials are Resistant to Termites?

-Because termites are such a known and feared threat to homeowners, it’s sometimes smart to know which materials are resistant to termites when remodeling or building a new home entirely.
+Because termites are such a threat to anything wood, it’s smart to know which materials are resistant to termites when remodeling or building a new home.

 Some of the things termites are not known to infest include: